• Skip to main content

 • Salt and Pepper - Sausage is heavily seasoned, so not much salt is needed to season your veggies.

-• Garlic - A classic flavor in a hearty marinara sauce, use 3 big cloves of fresh garlic if you can!
+• Garlic - A classic flavor in a hearty marinara sauce, use 3 big cloves of fresh garlic!

 • Brown Sugar - A bit of sugar balances the acid in the tomatoes, and combines for great flavor with the sweet Italian Sausage and bell peppers.